tyaslab/jenang2/README.md

 # Introduction
-Jenang2 is Yet Another PHP Framework utilizing Symfony components.
+Jenang2 is Yet Another PHP Framework utilizing Symfony components and others.

 # How to use